RichieSams/thehalflingproject/precompiled_binaries/deferred_shading_demo/_README.txt

 Overview:
 This demo is my first attempt at deferred shading.
 Initially, I was going to go straight to Tiled-Light Culling Deferred, but after a while
 I chose to first cut my teeth on naive, no light culling, deferred shading.
-The scene contains 1 directional light and 100 point lights.
+The scene contains 1 directional light and up to 500 point lights and 500 spot lights.

 The GBuffers are laid out as follows: